-- The node name, that is, the label that you assigned when you added the node to the cluster - The node ID that is assigned to the node (not the worldwide node name).
+- The node name, that is, the label that you assigned when you added the node to the clustered system (system) - The node ID that is assigned to the node (not the worldwide node name).

-This command deletes all the files that match the directory/file_filter argument on the specified node.
+This command deletes all the files that match the directory/file\filter argument on the specified node.
 If no node is specified, the configuration node is cleaned.